evelizg/gcp-cloud-labs/01-basic-compute-lab/EXERCISE.md

 - Set the project so that the ensuing commands run from the project context - `set-project`
 - Link the billing account to the project - `link-billing`
 - Enable the compute service, so that compute instances can be created - `enable-compute`
-- Create a bucket to store the diagnostic logs in
+- Create a bucket to store the diagnostic logs in - `create-bucket`
 - Change the permissions on the startup script, so that it is executable - `prepare-script`

 To execute, perform the following: